chromaui/chromatic-docs/test.md

 - ✅&nbsp;**Accept change**: This updates the story baseline.
 When a snapshot is accepted it won’t need to be re-accepted until it changes, even through git branches or merges.

 - ❌&nbsp;**Deny change**: This marks the change as "denied" indicating a regression and immediately fails the build.
 You can deny multiple changes per build.
+Denying a change will force a re-capture on the next build, even if [TurboSnap](turbosnap) would otherwise skip it.

 ![Snapshot that's unreviewed](img/snapshot-unreviewed.png)